Why Hands-free Mice?

 - Wearable target trackers: with these devices, you wear a small reflective dot (often placed as a sticker on the forehead), and a special sensor unit tracks the motion of the dot to control the mouse cursor as you move.
 There is no wired connection between you and the device.

-- Webcam face trackers: these use a standard webcam to track motion of your face or a facial feature.
+- Face trackers: these use a standard webcam to track motion of your face or a facial feature.
 So there is no hardware gizmo to mount or control.

 - Eye trackers: these allow the direction of your eyegaze to control the mouse cursor, using a sensor unit that tracks light reflected off your eyes.
 You “click” by dwelling for a set amount of time (i.e., holding your gaze on a particular spot).
 These are currently available for Windows only.